 Olive tapenade is incredibly easy to make and a perfect party pleasing appetizer.
 Just combine these ingredients in a food processor:

-- 1 1/2 cups of drained green olives with pimento
+- 1 1/2 cups of drained green olives (with pimento is more colorful)

 - 1 teaspoon of capers